stephwon/Applied_Bioinformatics_BMMB852/Wk8/Wk8_Assignment.md

 When we put it all together into IGV, the result looks like this:
 ![IGV](https://github.com/stephwon/Applied_Bioinformatics_BMMB852/blob/main/Wk8/image/IGV_bam_align_result.png)

 The reson for terrible alingment is because the SRA is horrific file from the start.
+Note: This file earned the `Who can find the worst data` from previous (Week 6 assignment challenge)

 Even with QC and trimming, the file reads were unsalvageable.